alain-andre/prime/doc/prime.fr-FR.md

 `array` is a [shell](#module-shell).

-method: filter
+méthode: filter
 --------------

-Returns a new array with the elements of the original array for which the provided filtering function returns `true`.
+Returns a new array with the elements of the original array for which the provided filtering fonction returns `true`.

 ### syntax